Ring vs Nest Comparison

 Overall, we prefer Ring over Nest, especially because Nest has discontinued the Nest Secure security system.
 Now, Nest only offers cameras and a video doorbell, while Ring offers a slew of cameras, video doorbells, and security sensors.
 Ring also has more affordable professional monitoring at $10 a month or $100 a year, while professional monitoring with Nest is outsourced with Brinks at $19 or $29 a month.
 Ring is also cheaper in terms of cloud storage, although the cameras aren’t as high-quality as Nest’s.

-Is the Google Nest Hello better than Ring video doorbells?
+Is the Google Nest Doorbell better than Ring video doorbells?

-Yes, the Google Nest Hello is better than any of the Ring video doorbells.
-While the Nest Hello comes with free person detection and familiar face alerts, dog barking alerts, person, and speaking alerts with Nest
+Yes, the Google Nest Doorbell is better than any of the Ring video doorbells.
+While the Nest Doorbell comes with free person detection and familiar face alerts, dog barking alerts, person, and speaking alerts with Nest

 What is the difference between the Ring and Nest doorbell cameras?